 Because the cladding does not absorb any light from the core, the light wave can travel great distances.
 However, some of the light signal degrades within the fiber, mostly due to impurities in the glass.
 The extent that the signal degrades depends upon the purity of the glass and the wavelength of the transmitted light (for example, 850 nm = 60 to 75 percent/km; 1,300 nm = 50 to 60 percent/km; 1,550 nm is greater than 50 percent/km).
 Some premium optical fibers show much less signal degradation -- less than 10 percent/km at 1,550 nm.

-For more information on fiber optics and related topics, check out the links on the next page.
+For more information on fiber optics and related topics, check out the links below.